Scythe: Sharpening

 A peening jig is being used here, but blades can be free-peened using various designs of peening anvils.
 The peening jig shown has two interchangeable caps that set different angles: a coarse angle is set first about 3 mm back from the edge, and the fine angle is then set on the edge, leaving an edge that lends itself to being easily honed.
 The blade is then honed using progressively finer honing stones and then taken to the field.
 In the field, the blade is honed using a fine, ovoid whetstone (or rubber), fine-grained for grass, coarser for cereal crops.
 Honing is performed the moment the mower senses that the edge has gone off; this may be every half hour or more depending on the conditions.
 The laminated honing stone shown here has two grades of stone and is carried into the field soaking in a water-filled holster on the belt.
 A burr is set up on the outside of the blade by stroking the blade on the inside; the burr is then taken off by gently stroking it on the outside.
 There are many opinions, regional traditions and variations on exactly how to do this; some eastern European countries even set up the burr on the inside.

-A peening jig anvil.
-Note the two colour-coded caps.